yessinek97/yessinek97/docs/pages/ig/modeling_configuration.md

 processing: # This section specifies the processing settings

-  process_data: # This argument is a boolean that controls whether to process the input dataset or not (Default value is set to False).

   remove_unnecessary_folders: # This argument is a boolean that controls whether to remove the unnecessary folders (data_proc, features and experiments folders) after training or not(Default value is set to False).

   trainable_features: # This argument specifies the name features dictionary file which contains the list of the `float` , `int` ,